Canada’s top elevated water tank is to be celebrated with an event in Pain Court on August 26.

 Chatham-Kent Public Utilities Commission General Manager, Tim Sunderland noted that this is the fourth elevated tank in Chatham-Kent that has been rehabilitated in the last eight years.

-The tank rehabilitation and repainting work was completed by Landmark Municipal Services.
+The tank rehabilitation and repainting work were completed by Landmark Municipal Services.
 Engineering and inspection services for the project were provided by CIMA Engineering.

 The improvements will increase the reliability of the tank, as well as its functionality for the next 20 years or more.